akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 To install an AC connected electric energy storage (ESS) with VE components, an Energy Meter is required.
 Unfurtunately the SMA Energy Meter called SunnyHomeManager 2.0 (SHM) is not supported by Venus OS.
 This Python code allows to use the data from an existing SMA SHM within Venus OS.

 Via speedwire communication all data are read from the SHM and transfered to the D-Bus.
 This Python-Code runs on the Raspberry Pi where Venus OS is installed and running.
-Inside the Venus OS menu the SHM device is visible, e.g. like this:
+As soon as this Python code is running, the SMA SHM is listed in the Venus OS Device List, e.g. like this:
 ![grafik](https://user-images.githubusercontent.com/99689771/170887921-95d5f11c-5d39-4c7b-bace-c404df5d5f12.png)

-The measured electric power on the individual three phases are visible on the Venus OS main screen, e.g. like this:
+The measured electric power on the individual three phases are visible on the Venus OS main screen!

-On VenusOS it looks like this (OBIS id in brackets):
+On Venus OS it looks like this (OBIS id in brackets):

 Phase      ------- L1 ------ ------- L2 ------ ------- L3 ------<br>
 Power         89.8 (21.4.0)     94.6 (41.4.0)    346.7 (61.4.0) W<br>